How is my pension taxed?

 If you’re a member of a defined contribution pension scheme and you’re looking to draw retirement benefits, you may have full flexibility on the amount that you can receive.
 This may include up to the total amount of your pension pot.

 However, you should be aware that if you take substantial amounts from your pension pot you could become liable to pay higher rates of income tax (potentially up to 45% of the amount withdrawn, 46% in Scotland) so you may receive substantially less than the value of your pension pot.

 What tax is payable on pensions when someone dies?

-If you inherit an income drawdown fund on the death of a beneficiary who was under aged 75 when they died, any income you take from the fund will be tax-free and if you decide to buy an annuity with the remaining fund from an insurance company, the annuity paid to you will be tax-free.
+If you inherit an income drawdown fund on the death of an individual who was under aged 75 when they died, any income you take from the fund will be tax-free and if you decide to buy an annuity with the remaining fund from an insurance company, the annuity paid to you will be tax-free.

-If you receive an annuity on the death of a beneficiary who was under aged 75 when they died, the annuity paid to you will be tax-free.
+If you receive an annuity on the death of an individual who was under aged 75 when they died, the annuity paid to you will be tax-free.

-If you die at age 75 or over any remaining pension can be taken by your beneficiaries as income or lump sum at their marginal rate of income tax.
+If an individual dies at age 75 or over any remaining pension can be taken by beneficiaries as an income or lump sum at their marginal rate of income tax.

 I am a member of a defined benefit workplace pension scheme, why can’t I choose how much income I can withdraw from my scheme?